alexchilton1/7MU009---Music-Computing/README.md

 Even though this software synthesiser does not use voltage like the classic analogue synthesisers, it still follows a similar workflow in the way it is constructed.
 It uses a little bit of additive synthesis.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Additive synthesis is a class of sound synthesis techniques based on the summation of elementary waveforms to create a &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;more complex waveform.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Additive synthesis is a class of sound synthesis techniques based on the summation of elementary waveforms to create &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a more complex waveform.
 Additive synthesis is one of the oldest and most heavily researched synthesis techniques. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(Roads, 1996, p.134)

 It also uses subtractive synthesis to filter out certain frequencies to create different timbres.